4 Steps to A Safe Home

 Asbestos generally is not a problem unless it's disturbed (by a leak in the roof or a child's bouncing ball, for example).

-If it's crumbling or otherwise in poor condition, hire a licensed contractor experienced in asbestos removal to seal it, repair it, or get it out of your home.
+If it's crumbling or otherwise in poor condition, hire a licensed contractor experienced in asbestos removal to seal it, repair it, or remove it from your home.

 Lead paint, commonly found in homes built before 1980, has also made today's environmental dishonor roll.